The biggest change to Australian payroll in years

 Organisations using direct super integrations or clearing house APIs should ensure integrations are actively monitored – not simply assumed to be functioning correctly.

 Recommended monitoring includes failed transaction alerts, API timeout monitoring, rejected contribution tracking, retry management, service availability monitoring, automated reconciliation between payroll and clearing house, and exception dashboards for payroll teams.
-Under payday super, delayed awareness of integration failures can rapidly become a compliance issue.
+Under Payday Super, delayed awareness of integration failures can rapidly become a compliance issue.

 5. Add pre-payroll super validation checks

-One of the most effective ways to reduce payday super risk is to identify super issues before payroll is processed.
+One of the most effective ways to reduce Payday Super risk is to identify super issues before payroll is processed.
 A dedicated pre-payroll super validation stage should check across three layers.

 Employee validation: employees missing super funds, invalid identifiers, missing member numbers, employees without stapled fund outcomes, duplicate employee records, invalid TFNs.